PUBLISHED: JULY 26, 2015 – BLOG: HOW TO ENGAGE AUDIENCE WITH MOBILE FRIENDLY LANDING PAGES

 Things To Do For Making Landing Pages Work On Mobile Devices

 There are too many different types of mobile devices with varying range of capabilities and there are equally or more variety in user expectations and user behaviors on the web.
 This gigantic maze of different devices, user behavior and purposes in a combined manner determine the success of your landing page.
 So, one distinct type of landing page can be preferred by audience and fetch results only to a certain extent.
-Different devices and purposive requirements need to be addressed differently.
+Different devices and purpose requirements need to be addressed differently.

 Segmentation of landing pages is not just a choice but a requirement especially for variety of mobile device users.
 A single landing page design cannot attract all types of users on different devices.
 But creating different landing pages with different look and feel addressed for different traffic sources will lead to better user engagement.
 Secondly, among tracking lead conversions for each type of landing page and target audience will clearly show the success factors and factors that suck.

 - Mobile devices unlike desktops or laptops are known for more frantic, impatient and fast paced browsing.
 Naturally, creating first impression with your landing page will matter a lot if you want to tap mobile users.

 - If the landing page is directly reached from the marketed email the design of the landing page should be coherent and continuous with the email design.

 - The marketing email copy and the landing page copy should be consistent with each other.